 Methods and Materials

-The dataset in this study comprises 23 cancerous and 21 non-cancerous brain cortex samples from 12 patients averaging 62.6 years of age (min: 33 years, max: 78 years).
-Tissue samples were obtained at the Johns Hopkins Hospital under an approved Institutional Review Board protocol.
+The dataset in this study comprises 23 cancerous and 21 non-cancerous brain cortex samples from 10 patients averaging 62.6 years of age (min: 33 years, max: 78 years).
+Fresh human brain tissue samples were obtained at the Johns Hopkins Hospital under an approved Institutional Review Board protocol.
+The samples were contained in a cold salient solution and ex vivo images were taken within one hour of surgical removal of the tissues.
 All the samples used in the study were evaluated by a pathologist to be mostly homogeneous and were imaged with a home-built SS-OCT over a 2 mm x 2 mm area along a depth of 1.8 mm in tissue.
 Each 3D OCT dataset consists of 256 B-frames where one B-frame is a collection of 2,048 A-lines measuring 2,048 pixels per line.
 The dataset was allocated according to Figure 1A: seven patients were used for training the deep networks, four patients were used for testing, and a segmentation map was generated on the last patient’s sample containing mixed cancer and non-cancer regions.
+Note that the testing set was comprised of samples taken from different brain locations in two patients present in the training dataset as well as samples from two completely new patients.
+Hence, the high accuracy of the model on the testing data indicates high intra-patient and inter-patient performance.

 2.1 Dataset sparse sampling

+In this study, logarithmic (base 10) B-frame data is used.
 The transverse resolution of our OCT system is 25 µm, meaning that B-frames in this range experience no significant changes.
 Hence, we adopt sparse sampling methods to ensure that the examples included in the dataset are sufficiently representative of the volumetric dataset.
 For each OCT scan of a cortex sample, a step size of 80 µm is used to select ~25 representative B-frames.
 A small proportion of B-frames with significant fragmenting at the tissue surface are manually removed.
 Of the remaining frames, a 5x5 median filter is applied to suppress noise followed by conventional OCT image processing.
 Each B-frame is evenly divided into seven slices of 100 A-lines separated by 290 µm.
 Finally, within each slice, the A-lines are truncated to cover the single scattering region, determined to be approximately 200 pixels (418 µm in total) below the sample surface.
 In this way, 5,831 total examples are generated (34 samples * ~25 B-frames/sample * 7 slices/B-frame).
 As shown in Figure 1B, non-cancerous B-frame slices exhibit a stronger white to black gradient from top to bottom in comparison to cancerous B-frame slices.
 This is a consequence of healthy white matter attenuating the intensity of the incident light more rapidly with depth.
 Prior studies utilizing statistical and machine learning methods have demonstrated that image texture is also discriminative for this task [10].

 2.2 Texture embedding